Victor-Dixon/MeTuber/docs/cartoon_style_pro_migration.md

 | `Whole` | Previously matched whole-image pipeline without extra edge sharpening | `downscale_factor=0.35`, `edge_method="Canny"`, `edge_dilate=1` | Pass `edge_method="Adaptive"`, `downscale_factor=1.0`, `edge_dilate=0` |

 > **Tip:** These presets can be combined with custom overrides.
 Only the parameters you specify are substituted; all others fall back to the preset defaults.

-## Compatibility Shims

-- `Cartoon` approximates the original “Cartoon (Detailed)” behavior.
-It forwards to `CartoonStylePro` but supplies the historical parameters (`quant_method="Uniform"`, original bilateral settings, adaptive edges).
-Use this class if you were importing `Cartoon` previously and prefer the old defaults.
-- `CartoonStyle` serves the same purpose for the “Cartoon (Fast)” widget, preserving the former parameter layout and value ranges.

 ## Migration Recommendations